-On November 7, 2016, the Company entered into a License and Supply Agreement with a European partner to acquire the exclusive Canadian rights to use the product registration documentation of a women's health pharmaceutical product and a license to sell, market and distribute this product in Canada under the brand name Tibella[®].
+On November 7, 2016, the Company entered into a License and Supply Agreement with a European partner to acquire the exclusive Canadian rights to use the product registration documentation of a women's health pharmaceutical product and a license to sell, market and distribute this product in Canada under the brand name Tibella®.
 In addition to an initial EUR 20,000 license fee upon signing this agreement, the Company is committed to certain annual license fee payments to its European partner contingent upon the future sales of the product (see Note 18).
-On May 10, 2019, the Company received regulatory approval from Health Canada for Tibella[®].
-No amortization expense has been recorded in respect of these costs for the six months ended June 30, 2020.
-Tibella[®] was launched to the Canadian market in July 2020.
+On May 10, 2019, the Company received regulatory approval from Health Canada for Tibella®.
+This asset has a finite life and is being amortized on a straight-line basis over 8 years.